physionetchallenges/physionetchallenges.github.io/2020/index.md

 We are not planning to release the test data at any point, including after the end of the Challenge.
 Requests for the test data will not receive a response.
 We do not release test data to prevent overfitting on the test data and claims or publications of inflated performances.
 We will entertain requests to run code on the test data after the Challenge on a limited basis based on publication necessity and capacity.
 (The Challenge is largely staged by volunteers.)

 Please note that there are bound to be some errors or debatable labels in each database.
 Although we have updated some of the data and labels from the unofficial period of the Challenge, many errors will persist.
 Part of the Challenge is to work out how to deal with these issues.
 Some databases have human overread machine labels, and some have single or multiple human labels, so the quality will vary, as well as the demographics and diagnoses.
-For the training dataset, we created a [form](https://docs.google.com/forms/d/e/1FAIpQLSd6fN81LoDI5OB4fYLzaNNAYM9Zs7HlRVsZQ9wiDD4jecmskw/viewform) for participants to submit errors or missing labels on the training set.
-We will review the error submissions and update the training dataset appropriately.
+There will also be no more updates to the training data from this point onwards.

 ## <a name="registration"></a> Registering for the Challenge and Conditions of Participation